28 November 2024

 Coronary revascularisation or heart bypass surgery.
 Sometimes more than one coronary artery is blocked or there are multiple lesions which are difficult to treat with an angioplasty.
 An alternative solution for such cases is to perform heart bypass surgery.

 It is performed in an operating theatre under general anaesthetic.
-The surgeon will open the sternum to allow good access to the heart.
+The surgeon will open the sternum to allow good access to the heart (grafts of the person's own artery or vein to bypass the obstruction).

 The blood stream is sent to a heart-lung machine; this acts as an artificial heart and maintains the blood supply to all of the body’s organs while the heart is treated.